The Ultimate Jerk Chicken Recipe for a Family of 4: Our Secret to Island Flavor

 Thighs vs. Breasts: What Works Best to Make Jerk Chicken?

-Whatโ€™s the best way to cook jerk chicken?
+Is there a better way to cook jerk chicken?

 How do I know when the chicken is cooked?

-Chicken should reach an internal temperature of 165ยฐF (74ยฐC).
-You can also check that the juices run clear and the meat isnโ€™t pink inside.
+Chicken should reach an internal temperature of 165Β°F (74Β°C).
+You can also check that the juices run clear and the meat isn’t pink inside.

 Can I make jerk chicken in advance?

 Absolutely!
-Jerk chicken tastes great reheated, and the flavors often deepen after resting.
-Just store it in an airtight container in the fridge for up to 3 days.
+Jerk chicken tastes great reheated, and the flavors often deepen after resting. - Leftovers keep about 3 days in the fridgeβ€”if they last that long.

 What sides go well with jerk chicken?